Entzo/file-hosting/README.md

 # entzomc-public-files

-This is a place where public files like My logo can be uploaded
+This is a place where public files like EntzoMC.png can be uploaded